telegramflutter/t/README.md

 ## Contribution

-We welcome contributions of any form.
+This project is mostly auto-generated with a private tool.
+But, We welcome contributions of any form in any of https://github.com/telegramflutter/ repositories.
 Please fork and submit PRs.